muhammadbassiony/Rulem/ARCHITECTURE.md

-# Architecture Overview: rulemig
+# Architecture Overview: rulem

-This document describes the architecture, design decisions, and extensibility model for the rulemig CLI tool.
+This document describes the architecture, design decisions, and extensibility model for the rulem CLI tool.

 ## 1. High-Level Architecture

-rulemig is organized as a modular Go application with a clear separation of concerns:
+rulem is organized as a modular Go application with a clear separation of concerns:

-- **cmd/rulemig/**: CLI entry point, argument parsing, and main loop
+- **cmd/rulem/**: CLI entry point, argument parsing, and main loop
 - **internal/config/**: Configuration management (YAML/JSON), storage location logic
 - **internal/ui/**: Terminal UI (TUI) components using Bubble Tea and Lipgloss
 - **internal/core/**: Core migration, symlink, and assistant mapping logic